Interstate 610 (Texas): History

 The concept of building a bypass highway around Houston was first proposed in 1931, but plans did not begin to formalize until 1941.
 The loop was initially proposed to transport troops and materials around the city.
 On May 3, Harris County voters approved a bond to build the "Defense Loop".
 It was officially designated as Loop 137 in 1942, and the North Loop was approved by the Texas Transportation Commission.
-World War II delayed construction of the Loop until the 1950s.
+World War II delayed construction of the loop until the 1950s.

-In July 1953, the city of Houston asked the Texas Transportation Commission to include two new sections of Loop 137 (the West Loop and the South Loop) as part of the state's highway system.
-It was initially rejected, but, in October 1954, the North Loop was upgraded to a freeway, and the West and South Loops were approved as freeways.
+In July 1953, the city of Houston asked the Texas Transportation Commission to include two new sections of Loop 137 (the West and South loops) as part of the state's highway system.
+It was initially rejected, but, in October 1954, the North Loop was upgraded to a freeway, and the West and South loops were approved as freeways.

-When the Interstate Highway system was authorized in 1956, the then–C-shaped Loop 137 (now designated I-610) was adopted into the plan.
+When the Interstate Highway System was authorized in 1956, the then-C-shaped Loop 137 (now designated I-610) was adopted into the plan.
 The East Loop would not be approved until 1960.
 That segment was finished in 1973 with the opening of the Sidney Sherman Bridge over the Houston Ship Channel.

 Construction on the North Loop began in 1950.
 Construction was sporadic throughout the 1950s and 1960s.
-It was completed in 1976 with the interchange that connects Loop 610 to I-10 east of Houston.
+It was completed in 1976 with the interchange that connects I-610 to I-10 east of Houston.

-In the early 1990s, TxDOT proposed a widening project for the West Loop, which, at the time, was the busiest freeway in Houston.
+In the early 1990s, the Texas Department of Transportation (TxDOT) proposed a widening project for the West Loop, which, at the time, was the busiest freeway in Houston.
 One of the proposals was for a dual–dual freeway with a total of 24 lanes in some places, which would have made it the widest freeway in the world.
 Amid vocal opposition and little apparent support, the plans for expansion were canceled.

 In the late 1990s, the need to repave and reconstruct portions of the West Loop became evident.
 The reconstruction project was approved, but only as a "no-capacity-added" project; only safety and structural improvements could be made.
-However, some Houston residents have noted that merging lanes and exit ramps are particularly long and, in effect, serve as additional lanes.
+Some Houston residents, however, have noted that merging lanes and exit ramps are particularly long and, in effect, serve as additional lanes.

-As of 2014, the segment of the West Loop from the Katy Freeway to the Southwest Freeway is ranked by TxDOT as the most congested roadway in the state, based on annual hours of delay per mile.
+As of 2014, the segment of the West Loop from the Katy Freeway (I-10) to the Southwest Freeway (I-69) is ranked by TxDOT as the most congested roadway in the state, based on annual hours of delay per mile.

 Parts of I-610 flooded during Hurricane Harvey in 2017.